wdv4758h/pypy-extradoc/talk/pyconza2015/talk.rst

 * uses magic to run code faster (most of the time)

-* different base, not written in C
+* completely different codebase, not written in C

 * ~7x faster than cpython